seanmcquaid/Musician-That-Codes/posts/are-react-performance-enhancements-worth-it.md

 date: '2021-03-05'
 ---

 All over the internet, you hear conflicting opinions about the "best" way to approach optimizing performance in React.
-Instead of just believing what I read previously, I decided to take it upon myself to actually use the Devtools Profiler and compare the actual rendering times for the exact same component trees using the exact same scenarios.
+Instead of just believing what I read previously, I decided to take it upon myself to actually use the Devtools Profiler and compare the actual rendering times for the exact same component trees using the exact same testing steps.

 I think the two most common areas where state changes happen are generally speaking : 1) Forms 2) Data Fetching on Load.
 I ran through mutliple scenarios and documented the rendering times for each scenario.